 Furthermore, respondents were penalized if they agreed with multiple Pharisaical statements.
 If they did embrace these self-oriented perspectives, their score was downgraded.
 This was done because, in many cases, people often got the “right” answer to Christ-like questions, but also harbored some self-righteousness in action or attitude.
 For example, depending upon one’s total aggregate score, agreeing with two or more Pharisaical actions could remove a respondent from being categorized as having Christ-like actions; instead, he or she would be categorized as having Pharisaical actions.

 The research was commissioned by Baker Books and John Burke, author of a new book, Mud and the Masterpiece: Seeing yourself and others through the eyes of Jesus.
-More about the book can be found here.

 People are identified as having a practicing faith if they have attended a church service in the past month and say their religious faith is very important in their life.